-We are a merchant service provider dedicated to facilitating the passage of your sales tickets back to the thousands of institutions that issue the MasterCard® (including Diners Club®) and Visa® cards carried by your customers, as well as to the independent card issuers of American Express®, Discover® and JCB®.
+Paya is a merchant service provider dedicated to facilitating the passage of your sales tickets back to the thousands of institutions that issue MasterCard® (including Diners Club®) and Visa® Cards carried by your customers, as well as to the independent card issuers of American Express®, Discover®, and JCB®.

-Here we have summarized a few of the basics to get you started and help you with a few best practices and tips on how to make the most out of your relationship with Paya and protect yourself against chargebacks and fraud.
+Here we have summarized a few basics to get you started and help you with a few best practices and tips on how to make the most out of your relationship with Paya and to protect yourself against chargebacks and fraud.

 The following rules are requirements strictly enforced by Visa and MasterCard:

-- Merchants can choose the category of MasterCard or Visa cards they will accept:
+- Merchants can choose the category of Visa or MasterCard cards they will accept.

-- Accept all MasterCard and Visa cards, including consumer credit and debit, and commercial cards
+- Accept all Visa and MasterCard cards, including consumer credit and debit, and commercial cards.

-- Accept MasterCard and Visa consumer credit and commercial cards only (those merchants choosing this option must accept all MasterCard and Visa credit and commercial products including Visa business check cards)
+- Accept Visa and MasterCard consumer credit and commercial cards only (those merchants choosing this option must accept all Visa and MasterCard credit and commercial products including Visa business check cards).

-- Accept MasterCard and Visa consumer debit only (those merchants choosing this option must accept all Visa consumer
+- Accept Visa and MasterCard consumer debit only (those merchants choosing this option must accept all Visa consumer debit card products).

 - You cannot establish any special conditions for accepting a card.